-- A. Textbook & Other Required Materials: - Halderman, James D. Automotive Technology Principles, Diagnosis, and Service,5th Edition, Pearson Publishers, 2016 (with on-line curriculum) 8 1⁄2 x 11 notebook for classroom note taking and assignments Clear Safety Glasses. - B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
-The student may be administratively withdrawn from the course when absences become excessive without notice.
-Excessive absences means 4 (four) or more absences for any reason.
+A. Textbook & Other Required Materials:

+Halderman, James D. Automotive Technology Principles, Diagnosis, and Service,6th Edition, Pearson Publishers, 2020 (with on-line curriculum)

+8 1⁄2 x 11 notebook for classroom note taking and assignments absences will be attributed to the student from the first-class meeting.

+Clear Safety Glasses.

+B. Attendance Policy: Students are expected to attend all classes in order to be successful in a course.
+The student may be administratively withdrawn from the course when absences become excessive, without notice.
+Excessive absences mean 4 (four) or more absences for any reason, there are no excused absences.
+Upon the 5th absence, each student will lose 10 points off of their current GPA, the 6th absence an additional 10 points, and the 7th absence an additional 10 points.
+Excessive absences cause you to miss key points of a class and show you are not reliable/dependable for employment.
 Two (2) tardies will count as one absence.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.

 When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
-Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.
+Should a student, for any reason, delay in reporting to a class after official enrollment,